Sam Acho: 2018

 On January 1, 2018, the Bears fired head coach John Fox after they finished the 2017 season with a 5–11 record.
 Head coach Matt Nagy opted to retain Vic Fangio as the Bears' defensive coordinator.
-On March 14, 2018, the Chicago Bears signed Acho to a two-year, $5.50 million contract with $2.95 million guaranteed and signing bonus $500,000.
+On March 14, the Bears re-signed Acho to a two-year, $5.50 million contract with $2.95 million guaranteed and signing bonus $500,000.
 On October 8, 2018, Acho was placed on season-ending injured reserve after suffering a torn pectoral muscle.
+He finished the season having played in only 4 games and recording just 1 tackle.

 On March 5, 2019, the Bears released Acho, ending his 51-game, 25-start tenure with 140 total tackles (17 on special teams), four sacks, three forced fumbles, and a fumble recovery.

 Buffalo Bills

 On August 11, 2019, Acho was signed by the Buffalo Bills.
-He was released on August 31, 2019.
+He was released by the Bills on August 31.

 Tampa Bay Buccaneers

 On November 5, 2019, Acho signed a one-year contract with the Tampa Bay Buccaneers, reuniting him with former coach Bruce Arians.
+He played in 8 games for the Buccaneers recording a forced fumble, a sack, 3 tackles and a QBH while playing primarily on special teams.